7 Financial statements: A first look

 ) and identifier (gvkey

-This might be a useful juncture at which to explain what the server-side data frame represents.
+to see what the server-side data frame represents.

 show_query()